sempercuriosus/tool-manager/README.md

 - The basic concept of the application is to facilitate rentals of the tools you need from a tool library.
 - What you can do
-  - Search for the tools available
+  - Select from the tools available
   - Add what you need
   - Pick a start and end date
   - And Confirm the rental!